Class PropertyMap<S,D>

 Converters

-This example specifies that the toUppercase
+This example specifies that the toUppercase Converter be used when mapping the

-method to the destination type's setName
+source type's getName method to the destination type's setName method:

 using(toUppercase).map().setName(source.getName());We can also use a Converter to map fields: